sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fontconfig-devel</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Font configuration and customization library
+Short desc    : Font configuration and customization library
 URL          : http://fontconfig.org
-Лицензия     : MIT and Public Domain and UCD
+License      : MIT and Public Domain and UCD
-Описание     : The fontconfig-devel package includes the header files,
+Descript     : The fontconfig-devel package includes the header files,
              : and developer docs for the fontconfig package.
              :
              : Install fontconfig-devel if you want to develop programs which